webrasa/terrenos-frontend/README.md

 npm run build-prod
 ```

 Now, your blog is ready to be deployed.
 All generated files are located at `out` folder, which you can deploy with any hosting service.
+You should be able to deploy on Vercel, Netlify or Amplify Hosting without any issue (more detailed guide will be provided or contact if you need any helps).

 ### VSCode information (optional)